|Values are valid only on day of printing.|

 Monitoring citalopram therapy

-While regular blood level monitoring is not indicated in most patients, the test is useful to identify noncompliance
+Identifying noncompliance, although regular blood level monitoring is not indicated in most patients

 Citalopram (Celexa) and S-citalopram (escitalopram, Lexapro) are approved for treatment of depression.
 Celexa is a racemic mixture containing equal amounts of R- and S-enantiomer.
 Metabolites of citalopram (N-desmethylcitalopram) are less active than citalopram and do not accumulate in serum to clinically significant concentration.